microsoft/dotnet/releases/net471/KnownIssues/553390 - BCL - SGEN crashes because it references System.IO.Compression.ZipFile.dll.md

 ## Symptoms

-When building an application that uses SGEN you will get an error similar to this one:
+When building an application that uses the XML Serializer Generator Tools ([SGen.exe](https://docs.microsoft.com/en-us/dotnet/standard/serialization/xml-serializer-generator-tool-sgen-exe)), you get an error similar to this one:

 ```
 An attempt was made to load an assembly with an incorrect format: C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETFramework\v4.7.1\Facades\System.IO.Compression.ZipFile.dll.